mend/renovate-ce-ee/docs/3-advanced.md

 #### Custom database

 Each of Renovate Pro's modules that interact with the database use the [pg](https://www.npmjs.com/package/pg) library.
-Therefore if you wish to use your own Postgresql database, it should be possible in most cases by specifying the same [environment variables](https://www.postgresql.org/docs/9.1/static/libpq-envars.html) as in libpq, e.g. `PGHOST`, `PGUSER`, etc.
+Therefore if you wish to use your own Postgresql database, it should be possible in most cases by specifying the same [environment variables](https://www.postgresql.org/docs/9.1/static/libpq-envars.html) as in libpq, e.g. `PGHOST`, `PGUSER`, etc. You however cannot customise the tables names that Renovate creates and uses.

 Please note that Renovate Pro has only been tested with PostgreSQL 10.x.

 ## Scheduler